DavidJaimesDesign/TheOdinProject/README.md

 ### This is a work in progress

-Please hava look around.
+Please have a look around.
 The projects that I am most proud of are connect 4 and chess, both done in Ruby.